Child Time-Sharing and Parental Responsibility Attorney

 Nothing matters more than the physical, emotional, psychological, and spiritual well-being of your children.
 As a divorced parent herself, Attorney Heather Bryan has lived first-hand through the challenges of negotiating a parenting plan.
 Heather empathizes with her clients and shares their belief that children are the number one priority in a family law matter.
 And, at Heather Bryan Law, we do not apply a "one-size-fits-all" approach to parenting plans.
 We can help you resolve the agonizing decisions as to how children will share time with each of parent following a divorce or other family law matter.

-"I understand how a parent feels going through a child custody case.
+"I understand how a parent feels going through a case where time-sharing is at issue.
 I will use my experience to help guide you through the process with compassion and fight for you to protect your rights."